 If you are experiencing symptoms of depression, seek help from your doctor, a counselor or a psychiatrist.
 Do not be afraid of the stigma of depression and mental health.
 It is more valuable for you to get help.
 Men tend to fear the stigma of being viewed as weak for seeking help which makes them less likely to get the help they need.

 Some believe depression will go away by itself.
 Unfortunately, this is untrue.
 Depression is a mental health condition which requires treatment.
 In fact, the symptoms could worsen if left untreated.
 As a result, it is vital to seek and receive treatment to prevent symptoms from getting worse.

 Don't Assume Depression Is Gone And Quit Taking Medication

 When you are taking prescription medication for your depression and start to feel better, do not stop taking your medication.
 There is a good chance that the reason that you feel better comes from the medication you have been taking.
 Many psychiatric medications require a strict tapering process and it could be dangerous for you to stop taking the medication cold turkey.
 If you feel strongly about coming off medication, talk to your doctor so that you can work together to come up with a plan.

 Depression relapses can occur, and there isn't a single answer as to the many reasons why.
 For some people, the stresses of life can re-initiate depression.
 Other triggers can come in the form of unexpected family emergencies and more.
 This is especially true with dormant depression symptoms that can flare up in difficult situations.

-If you suspect that you or a loved one might need help with depression, our team of licensed professionals here at MidValley Healthcare are here to help.
+If you suspect that you or a loved one might need help with depression or another mental health condition, consider taking our Depression Screening Test.
+Our team of licensed professionals at MidValley Healthcare in Boise, ID, and Meridian, ID, is here to help.
 We work with clients on an individual basis to achieve a happier, healthier life.
 Contact us today to make an appointment.